rtbrick/bngblaster/docs/config.md

 **WARNING**: DHCP (IPv4) is currently not supported!

-WARNING: The BNG Blaster supports VLAN mode 1:1 only which means one session per VLAN.

-It is possible to configure between zero and three VLAN tags on the access interface as shown below.
+But for all modes it is possible to configure between zero and three VLAN tags on the access interface as shown below.

 ```